heypaxton/Posts/d8_browswersync_rake.md

 # Syncing up with Drupal 8 and Browsersync

+Drupal 8 theme can be irksome with cache-rebuilding and browswer refreshing, especially with responsive design.
+Wouldn't it be great if you could just open your site on 3 different devices and have them update live as you edit your theme?

-Manually refreshing your page and  clearing the cache, aka`drush cr`, are two things that will slow your Drupal development time.
-What if your browser reloaded automatically after changes, and across multiple devices and browsers you have open?
-This is where Browsersync comes in.
-Browsersync is module for Node.js that allows you to sync your changes across browsers and devices.
+Let me introduce you to Browsersync.
+Browsersync is a module for Node.js that allows you to sync your changes across browsers and devices.

 ## Preparing Drupal
 This article assumes you have a working install of Drupal 8 and a theme in place.
 If you don’t, check out Joe Komenda’s post, [Up and Theming with Drupal 8](https://thinkshout.com/blog/2015/11/up-and-theming-with-drupal-8/).
 This will get you going.

 Once you have D8 installed you’ll need to turn off caching.
 Rename `sites/example.settings.local.php` to `sites/example.settings.local.php`.
-You can rename the files from your editor of choice, if you prefer, or run the following command from your site root :
+You can rename the files with editor of choice, if you prefer, or run the following command from your site root :

 ~~~ shell
 $ cp sites/example.settings.local.php sites/default/settings.local.php